lukhnos/ObjCurry/README.md

 an imperative, objected-oriented language like Objective-C has lots of other issues.
 So this project is exploratory, not something intended for production use.

+I've also written a more detailed explanation of the project as a blog post, at http://blog.lukhnos.org/post/17270947434/currying-objective-c-methods

 ## Motivation